Terra

 Getting Data

 Thats it!
 You can now get data by simply having a server running that has an endpoint which accepts POST requests, aka the webhook URL you set on our dashboard.
-We will push data to your webhook for that user either whenever it is available, or after a set interval period (the webhook intervals in the dashboard) has passed.
+We will push data to your webhook for that user either whenever it is available.

 Our payloads to your webhook adhere to a strict standard: